jsreport/docs/docs/pdf-utils.md

 ```html
 {{{pdfFormField name='gender' type='combo' value='b' items='man,woman' width='100px' height='20px'}}}
 ```
-The combo field additionaly requires the `items` attribute.
+The combo field additionally requires the `items` attribute.
 That can be a string where items are separated using comma `,` or an actual array.
-The `value`, `defaultValue`, `required`, `readOnly` atributes are the same as for the text fields.
+The `value`, `defaultValue`, `required`, `readOnly` attributes are the same as for the text fields.

 ### Button field
 ```html